 Yes

-The Amex Aeroplan Reserve card earns bonus Aeroplan points in the following categories:
+The American Express Aeroplan Reserve card earns bonus Aeroplan points in the following categories:

 - 3 Aeroplan points per dollar spent on eligible Air Canada purchases and Air Canada Vacations purchases.